Jump to content

 Evidence for Discretionary Punishment (Ta'zir)

 From the author's perspective, citing the evidence for discretionary punishment (ta'zir) to prove the legitimacy of compelling individuals to adhere to religious rulings is also inadequate.
-This is because the concept of ta'zir is reflected more in the statements of jurists than it is directly mentioned in the sayings of the Infallibles (a).
+The reason for this is that the concept of ta'zir is more evident in the statements of jurists than in the statements of the Infallibles (a).
 Jurists, in arguing for the legitimacy of ta'zir, have only cited the evidence for enjoining good and forbidding evil, and only in cases where divine limits have been transgressed, not for the mere commission of any sin.
 Therefore, the evidence for ta'zir is mainly related to moral issues, the commission of indecencies, and social corruptions, and not to individual and personal rulings (pp. 100–106).

 Characteristics and Perils of a Religious Government